-Compelled Speech.
-To start, the provision compels speech.
-Because it bans unwelcome, objectionable, unacceptable, or undesirable speech, it effectively requires Coloradans who operate in a place of public accommodation to either (1) alter their publications and communications so that their speech does not offend listeners based on a protected characteristic or (2) refrain from making supposedly offensive statements altogether.
+communications so that their speech does not offend listeners based on a protected characteristic or (2) refrain from making supposedly offensive statements altogether.
 But states cannot "compel [a] speaker to alter the [ir] message" to make it "more acceptable to others."
 Hurley, 515 U.S. at 581.
 Even if Colorado were merely requiring speakers to remove "offensive" language from their publications, that is still unconstitutional compulsion.
 The First Amendment prohibits all compulsion, whether the speech being compelled is "ideological" or not.
 Axson-Flynn v.
 Johnson, 356 F.3d 1277, 1284 n.4 (10th Cir.
 2004).
 And Colorado surely cannot prohibit offensive speech altogether.
 Riley, 487 U.S. at 796-97 (compelled silence is compelled speech).

 Viewpoint and Content Discrimination.
-The Unwelcome Provision also regulates speech based on its viewpoint and content.
-In particular, it punishes speech based on a listener's or recipient's subjective reaction: if a statement makes an individual feel "unwelcome, objectionable, unacceptable, or undesirable," it is unlawful.
+The Provisions also regulate speech based on its viewpoint and content.
+In particular, they punish speech based on a listener's or recipient's subjective reaction: if a statement makes an individual feel "unwelcome, objectionable, unacceptable, or undesirable," it is unlawful.
 Colo.
 Rev. Stat. §24-34-601(2)(a); see 303 Creative, 6.
-F.4th at 1213-14 (Tymkovich, C.J., dissenting) (the provision "surely implies a subjective element").
+F.4th at 1213-14 (Tymkovich, C.J., dissenting) (the terms "surely impl[y] a subjective element").

-It is well-established that "[I]isteners' reaction to speech is not a content-neutral basis for regulation."
+It is well-established that "[l]isteners' reaction to speech is not a content-neutral basis for regulation."
 Forsyth Cnty. v.
 Nationalist Movement, 505 U.S. 123, 134 (1992); see also, e.g., Ctr. for Bio-Ethical Reform, Inc. v.
 Los Angeles Cnty.
 Sheriff Dep't, 533 F.3d 780, 787 (9th Cir.
 2008) ("If the statute ... would allow or disallow speech depending on the reaction of the audience, then the ordinance would run afoul of an independent species of prohibitions on content-restrictive regulations.").
-Plus, because the Unwelcome Provision turns on membership in a protected category, it effectively prohibits statements critical of a named group while permitting supportive statements: a sign that speaks negatively about members of a particular "race," for example, is prohibited because it would make those individuals feel "unwelcome," but a sign expressing the opposite view-praising that race-is permitted.
+Plus, because the Unwelcome Provision and Unwelcome Statements Provision turn on membership in a protected category, they effectively prohibit statements critical of a named group while permitting supportive statements: a sign that speaks negatively about members of a particular "race" or states that a business does not enjoy serving them, for example, is prohibited because it would make those individuals feel "unwelcome," but a sign expressing the opposite view-praising that race-is permitted.
 Colo.
+Rev.

-Rev. Stat. §24-34-601(2)(a).
+Stat. §§24-34-601(2)(a), 24-34-701(1)(c).
 "It is difficult to imagine" a less viewpoint-neutral policy than one that allows "laudatory" speech "while prohibiting a different point of view (negatively critical) on a particular subject matter."
 Griffin v.
 Bryant, 30 F. Supp.
 3d 1139, 1184 (D.N.M.
 2014).
-And even if the law punished only those publications and communications that were truly offensive, "[g]iving offense is a viewpoint."
+And even if Colorado law punished only those publications and communications that were truly offensive, "[g]iving offense is a viewpoint."
 Matal v.
-Tam, 582 U.S. 218, 243 (2017); see Lancu, 588 U.S. at 394 (same).
+Tam, 582 U.S. 218, 243 (2017); see Iancu, 588 U.S. at 394 (same).

-Because the provision discriminates on viewpoint, it is flatly prohibited.
-Even if it discriminated based only on content, it cannot satisfy strict scrutiny because, again, the State has no interest in suppressing speech as opposed to conduct.
+Because the Provisions discriminate on viewpoint, they are flatly prohibited.
+Even if they discriminated based only on content, they cannot satisfy strict scrutiny because, again, the State has no interest in suppressing speech as opposed to conduct.
 303 Creative, 600 U.S. at 583-84, 588-89.
-And even if it did, the provision is not narrowly tailored because it prohibits more speech than is "necessary" to ensure Coloradans are able to access and enjoy places of public accommodation.
-Asheroft v.
-ACLU,
+And even if it did, the Provisions are not narrowly tailored because they prohibit more speech than is "necessary" to ensure Coloradans are able to access and enjoy places of public accommodation.
+Ashcroft v.
+ACLU, 542 U.S. 656, 666 (2004).
+Instead, the Provisions thwart all speech that displeases people who happen to fall within a protected category.